Kung Fu Panda: Showdown of Legendary Legends: Gameplay

 Kung Fu Panda: Showdown of Legendary Legends is a platform fighter similar to that of Nintendo's Super Smash Bros.
 It features characters across the first three films including Po, the "Furious Five" and all the villains.

 Reception

-Kung Fu Panda: Showdown of Legendary Legends received mixed to average reviews from critics with Metacritic giving the Xbox One version 68 out of 100 based on 4 critics.
+Kung Fu Panda: Showdown of Legendary Legends received "mixed or average" reviews from critics with Metacritic giving the Xbox One version 68 out of 100 based on 4 critics.